Set oRecordset = oDb.DbExecute(sId, sCommand, sParams)

 |sId||(String) Unique identifier that is used by the PmAdo object to store the result data in the form of AdoRecordset. |

-If an empty string ("") is used, then the SQL comman is executed and the data is returned as AdoRecordset, but the PmAdo object will not store it.
-This is handy if it is necessary to execute some SQL query in the script and process the resulting data immediately, and release the AdoRecordset object right after that.If the command does not return any data, then the empty string is returned.
+If an empty string ("") is used, then the SQL statement is executed and the data is returned as AdoRecordset, but the PmAdo object will not store it.
+This is handy if it is necessary to execute some SQL query in the script and process the resulting data immediately, and release the AdoRecordset object right after that.If the statement does not return any data, then the empty string is returned.

-|sCommand||(String) Usualy, it is a SQL syntax command (INSERT, UPDATE, DELETE, etc.), that does not return any data in the form of AdoRecordset.
+|sCommand||(String) Usualy, it is a SQL syntax statement (INSERT, UPDATE, DELETE, etc.), that does not return any data in the form of AdoRecordset.
 It can also return the data as the AdoRecordset object containing SQL query SELECT, table name, calling the saved procedure, name or URL address of the file containing the saved AdoRecordset object.|

 |sParams||(String) Additional parameters of the DbExecute method.
-Entries with assigned value are separated by a semicolon, for example "command:text;execute:norecords;".|
+Entries are in format KeyVal, for example "command:text;execute:norecords;return:map;".|

-unknown - Indicates that the type of command in the sSource parameter is not known.
+unknown - Specifies that the type of command in the sSource parameter is not known.
 The ADO Provider will try to evaluate it, but it will just consume more time.
 Corresponds to the ADO adCmdUnknown value.

 async - Asynchronous query, i.e. the method does not wait for the operation result.
 Corresponds to the ADO adAsyncExecute value.

-Depending on the specific ADO Provider it is possible, that a single row SQL query result will not be returned as AdoRecordset object containing a single record, but as a AdoRecord object, representing the single row.
+Depending on the specific ADO Provider it is possible, that a single row SQL query result will not be returned as AdoRecordset object containing a single record, but as a AdoRecord object (represents the single row).
 Není to ale typické pro nejběžněji užívané ADO Provider.
 The AdoRecord object is usually returned by explicit operations, when the specific AdoRecord is returned from the existing AdoRecordset object.
 The AdoRecord object consists of multiple AdoField objects, similar as the AdoRecordset object.
 The difference is that the methods for moving the position of current record are not supported (e.g. MoveFirst).
 In order to keep the documntation simple, it will be referred only to the commonly returned object AdoRecordset, although in some special cases the system may also return the AdoRecord object.